jeffqchen/DC2VGA/README.md

 <img src="./Pics/Asm_02.jpg" width="400px" />

-Populate the horizontal and vertical PCBs with all the SMD components first.
+Populate the horizontal and vertical PCBs with all of the SMD components first.

 Solder in the Dreamcast video plug and the switches onto the vertical board.